-Acknowledgements.
-The funding support for the work of Fasil Tesema and Hilde Nesse Tyssøy is provided by the Norwegian Research Council (NRC) under CoE contract 223252.
-In addition, the work of Noora Partamies is supported by NRC project 287427.
-The work of Derek McKay is partly supported by Academy of Finland project 322535.
-We thank Kirsti Kauristie, S. Mäkinen, J. Mattanen, A. Ketola, and C.-F. Enell for maintaining the MIRACLE camera network and data flow.
-KAIRA was funded by the University of Oulu and the FP7 European Regional Development Fund and is operated by Sodankylä Geophysical Observatory with support from the University of Tromsø and volunteer effort.
+315 Acknowledgements.
+The funding support for F. Tesema and H. Nesse Tyssøy work is provided by the Norwegain Research Council (NRC) under CoE contract 223252.
+In addition, the work of N. Partamies is supported by NRC project 287427.
+The work of D. McKay is partly supported by Academy of Finland project 322535.
+We thank K. Kauristie, S. Mäkinen, J. Mattanen, A. Ketola, and C.-F. Enell for maintaining